BENEFITS & COMPENSATION

 Holidays

-Officers may be paid for seven holidays each year, or they may elect to accumulate up to 82 hours in a holiday bank.
+Officers may be paid for eight holidays each year, or they may elect to accumulate up to 82 hours in a holiday bank.
 This time may then be taken as time off during the year.
 The city will provide 42 additional non-cumulative personal holiday hours each fiscal year.

 Compensatory Time Bank